parula-app/docs/docs/README.md

 #### Always on

-It also means that Pia can work in places where Internet connection is intermittent, for example in your car.
+It also means that Parula can work in places where Internet connection is intermittent, for example in your car.

 Obviously, Google searches, news, weather updates and so on will still call out to the Internet.